bochen1106/ISMIR2019-Tutorial3-Audiovisual-Music-Processing/README.md

 - This is a simplified version of the paper:
 Bochen Li, Akira Maezawa, and Zhiyao Duan, "**Skeleton plays piano: online generation of pianist body movements from MIDI performance**", in *Proc., International Society for Music Information Retrieval*, 2018.
 - The code will generate a pianist body skeleton movements as a video file given input of MIDI files.
-- More details can be found [HERE](http://www.ece.rochester.edu/projects/air/projects/skeletonpianist.html).
+- More details and demos can be found [HERE](http://www.ece.rochester.edu/projects/air/projects/skeletonpianist.html).

 ## Requirements